ajyoon/rocoder/README.md

 ## Installing

 1. If you don't have it, install a Rust toolchain at https://rustup.rs/
-2. Download or clone this repository
+2. Install this tool by running `cargo install rocoder`
-3. From within the project, run `cargo run --release -- -h` to compile and print the help dialog.
+3. Run `rocoder -h` to get started!

 ## Usage